nikitavoloboev/data/talks/talks.md

 # Talks
 I love watching interesting talks on various subjects.
-As well as I love making talks and presenting in front of people.
+I also love making talks and presenting in front of people.

 I once made TEDx talk on mindfulness.
 I only have a transcript of it [here](http://telegra.ph/TED-Talk---Mindfulness-March-2016-03-28).
 I hope to give more talks of my own soon.